 - Slowly drizzle the water into the dish of ground flax while stirring

 - Work the water into the flax until you have a spreadable (but not too thin) paste.

 - Gently work the paste onto the skin over the sore area

 - Wrap the area with a layer of plastic wrap

-- The poultice can be left on for up to three hours at a time
+- Leave the poultice on for up to three hours at a time.

-- If needed, it can be used multiple times in one day, but it’s best to start slow to see how the area responds.
+- Use multiple times daily, but it’s best to start slow and see how the area responds.

-Note: If you’re experiencing pain and inflammation, it’s important to consult with a medical professional to determine the underlying cause/best course of treatment.
+Note: If you’re experiencing pain and inflammation, it’s important to consult with a medical professional to determine the underlying cause/the best course of treatment.
 This is not medical advice, and this recipe is not an appropriate substitution for professional medical treatment.